 The structure of the campaigns exactly reflects our willingness to test, in terms of:

 - Formats: Push and interstitial are tested...

 - Bidding methods: CPM, CPC, CPA Target are tested...

 Everything is controlled by daily budgets to avoid any potential slippage.

 The structure of the campaigns was therefore the final step in the preparation of our case study.
-You may have noticed that we have greatly detailed all these points, because we are convinced that this kind of campaigns with such strong budget constraints cannot be successful without careful preparation.
+You may have noticed that we have greatly detailed all these points because we are convinced that this kind of campaign with such strong budget constraints cannot be successful without careful preparation.
 If there is one methodological point to be retained from this case study, it is this one.